 Key Identifying Behaviors

 The following questions can be used to help you identify unmanageable areas of your life and "bottom line" behaviors.
+Bottom line behaviors are things we do to medicate our uncomfortable feelings.
 Do you:

 - Believe you would be happy if only the sex addict would change?